electrode-io/electrode-native/docs/cli/cauldron/why.md

 #### Description

-* Why is a dependency (native or JS) in the Container of a native application verstion
+* Why is a dependency (native or JS) in the Container of a native application version
 * Logs a formatted dependency tree

 #### Syntax